Q: What is nutritional yeast and what are some of the nutritional benefits?

 Q: How much apple cider vinegar is one serving of dressing?

-A: Per 2 Tablespoons, there is about 2 grams of apple cider vinegar, which is less than 5% by weight.
+A: Per 2 Tablespoons, there are about 2 grams of apple cider vinegar, which is less than 5% by weight.
 About 1/2 teaspoon per serving.